donbellamy/contentbox-aggregator/README.md

 - MySQL 8.0+

 ## Future release
-- Support for ContenBox 5 and ColdBox 6
+- Support for ContentBox 5 and ColdBox 6

 ## Installation